Miss Louisiana USA

 Miss Louisiana USA is produced by RPM Productions since 1990, which also produces the Miss USA and Miss Teen USA state pageants for Alabama, North Carolina, and South Carolina.
 RPM Productions' headquarters is in Aiken, South Carolina.

-Sylvia Masters of Houma, Louisiana was crowned Miss Louisiana USA 2023 on February 4, 2023, at Jefferson Performing Arts Center in Metairie.
-She will represent Louisiana at Miss USA 2023.
+Francie Millan of New Orleans was crowned Miss Louisiana USA 2025 on September 20, 2025, at Bologna Performing Arts Center in Cleveland.
+She represented Louisiana at Miss USA 2025.